Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 Some of the data that the set includes the name, the class, the mass, the year it fell, and the latitude and lonngitude of where it fell.

 ## Question #1: Which regions of the world have the most meteorite landings?

+## Analysis and Results
+We found one issue with the data set that we analyzed.
+Less data has been collected or the data is less complete for the more recent years.
+This is causing a dip in recorded data after the mid 2010s.